Control protocols for harmonically confined run-and-tumble particles: Shortcuts

 We wish to steer the system in such a way that, at a definite time $t=t_f$, it reaches a target state characterized by

-To do so, we can vary in time, at wish, the control parameters $\k(t)$ and $\a(t)$.
-In our description, the state of the system at a certain time is completely determined by the values of $\tk$ and $\{\b_n\}$.
-The problem consists therefore in finding a set of functions $\tk(t)$, $\{\b_n(t)\}_{n\ge1}$ fulfilling Eqs.~\eqref{eq:gc} and compatible with the boundary conditions at time $t=0$ and $t=t_f$.
+We can modify the state of the system by acting on the parameters $\k(t)$ and $\a(t)$, which ideally represent the control parameters of the experiment.
+In our description, the state of the system at a certain time is instead determined by the values of $\tk$ and $\{\b_n\}_{n\ge 1}$.
+The problem consists therefore in finding a set of functions $\tk(t)$, $\{\b_n(t)\}_{n\ge1}$ fulfilling Eqs.~\eqref{eq:gc} and compatible with the boundary conditions at time $t=0$ and $t=t_f$, and then determining the controls $\k(t)$ and $\a(t)$ enforcing such evolution.
 Since the dynamics involves an infinite number of ODEs, in general it does not appear any easier than directly finding a solution of the original PDEs.